 The Seville program is of particular interest to students majoring or minoring in Spanish and Hispanic Studies or those who wish to further enhance their Spanish language skills.

-This program is open to sophomores, juniors and seniors in good academic and social standing who have a minimum GPA of 3.0.
-Students must have completed the equivalent of 5 semesters of college-level Spanish or equivalent before departure, including one course at HWS at the 200 level or above.
-We strongly recommend that students take a Spanish course at HWS during the semester prior to studying abroad in Seville.
+This program is open to sophomores, juniors and seniors in good academic and social standing who have a minimum GPA of 2.75.
+Students must have completed the equivalent of 4 semesters of college-level Spanish or equivalent before departure and must take one Spanish course (SPAN 122 or above) during the spring semester prior to studying abroad in Seville.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will reside in homestays arranged by API, the best way to experience Spanish daily life first-hand.
 Families are carefully chosen by the housing coordinator who will make every effort to match students with families based upon their expressed preferences.
 Students will be provided with three meals a day in their homestays.

 The program will begin with an orientation in Madrid, Spain's capital and largest city.
 Additional excursions will be organized to locations such as Toledo, Cordoba, Granada, Sierra de Arecena, as well as to sites of cultural and historical interest in and around Seville.